 While viruses often cause sore throats, if a strep test determines that yours is caused by the bacteria group A Streptococcus, you’ll need antibiotics.
 Not only can strep throat cause discomfort and be highly contagious to others, but in some cases, it can also lead to scarlet fever, rheumatic fever, a rare kidney disease called PGSN and the pediatric autoimmune disease PANDAS.
 According to the CDC, coughing, and sneezing spreads small respiratory droplets containing the bacteria.
 You can’t always stop someone from coughing or sneezing on you, but you can control your own handwashing habits.

 While you’re worrying about horrible things that can make you sick, don’t forget about parasites.
 Handwashing can help to prevent this particular microscopic parasite from taking up residence in your small intestine, where it will cause nausea, diarrhea, and dehydration.
 Johns Hopkins All Children’s Hospital says that to prevent transmission, handwashing is particularly important before preparing or eating food, after using the bathroom or changing a diaper, and after touching sea creatures in a “touch tank” at the aquarium.
-Since giardiasis can also be contracted through contaminated water or food, make sure to bring your own water on camping trips (or boil stream water for 10 minutes), and wash your fruits and veggies well before eating them.
-Here are 9 silent signs you could have a parasite.
+Since giardiasis can also be contracted through contaminated water or food, make sure to bring your own water on camping trips (or boil stream water for ten minutes), and wash your fruits and veggies well before eating them.
+Here are some more foods you should always wash before cooking.

 We often hear about E. coli outbreaks in terms of food consumption—red meat and romaine lettuce, for example—but it can also be passed by coming into contact with an infected person or animal, according to WebMD.
 Also, some surprising news: You don’t need to scald your hands with hot water to kill E. coli bacteria—or any other bacteria.
 Time reports that a recent study published in the Journal of Food Protection found that washing hands in cold, lukewarm and hot water all worked equally well.
 Plus, people who used lotion regularly had fewer bacteria after washing their hands; that may be due to the lotion’s ability to heal dry, cracked skin, giving germs fewer places to settle in the skin.